St Swithun’s Prep, Winchester

 At the end of Reception, each of the girls gets placed into her house in a ‘Sorting Hat’ ceremony and there’s also the in-house tortoise Tonka, often seen wandering very slowly around the place.

 The nursery is co-ed, and caters for littlies aged 3-4, with plans to expand the nursery offering moving forward.
-There’s much focus on physical activity through learning, with swimming classes, Forest School (with plans to expand this as well) and the kids also have the upgraded courtyard space at their disposal, complete with the most impressive mud kitchen I’ve ever seen.
+There’s much focus on physical activity through learning in nursery and reception, with swimming classes, Forest School and more, as this super-sweet reception video shows.
+The kids also have the upgraded courtyard space at their disposal, complete with the most impressive mud kitchen I’ve ever seen.

 Higher than average but you’re absolutely getting the value for it and this is in a prime commuter-belt location.
 Starting at £3,723 per term for Reception, Years 1 & 2 and climbing to £4,843 per term Years 3, 4, 5 and 6.